nodejs/node/COLLABORATOR_GUIDE.md

 differences and work schedules.
 However, certain types of pull requests can be fast-tracked and may be landed after a shorter delay:

-* Trivial changes, for example, those fixing minor bugs or improving performance without affecting API or causing other wide-reaching impact.
 * Focused changes that affect only documentation and/or the test suite.
   `code-and-learn` and `good-first-issue` pull requests typically fall into this category.
 * Changes that revert commit(s) and/or fix regressions.

 When a pull request is deemed suitable to be fast-tracked, label it with `fast-track`.
-The pull request can be landed once more than 3 collaborators approve both the pull request and the fast-tracking request.
+The pull request can be landed once more than 2 collaborators approve both the pull request and the fast-tracking request.

 ### Testing and CI